tuphs28/test/README.md

 - **DRC(1,9) Agent**: To run experiments for the DRC(1,9) agent, replace `--model_name "250m"` with `--model_name "100m_d1t9"`, `--num_layers 3` with `--num_layers 1`, and `--num_ticks 3` with `--num_ticks 9`.
 - **DRC(9,1) Agent**: To run experiments for the DRC(1,9) agent, replace `--model_name "250m"` with `--model_name "100m_d1t9"`, `--num_layers 3` with `--num_layers 9`, and `--num_ticks 3` with `--num_ticks 1`.

+Additionally, the probes can be trained for ResNet agents.
+To train probes for the 24-block-deep ResNet agent included in this repo, run the probing experiments and replace `--model_name "250m"` with `--model_name "250m_resnet_d24"`, replace `--num_layers 3` with `--num_layers 24` and add the flag `--resnet`.

 ## Mini Pacman Experiments

 Performing experiments on Mini Pacman is very similar to as in Sokoban.
-To perform these experiments, move to the `experiments/pilleater_experiments` repo
+To perform these experiments, move to the `experiments/pilleater_experiments` repo.
 ```bash
 cd experiments/sokoban_experiments
 ```